 The amount of money you need also makes a difference.
 Certainly asking the local bakery to sponsor your gig to the tune of $2 million isn't likely to get you more than a babka!

 Know exactly how much money you need and why - and the answer is not, "as much as possible."
 Formulate a budget for your concert or tour, figure out exactly how much money you need and determine what you need it for.
-Not only is this process instructive, it will enable you to talk knowledgeably about the financials of your project when convincing sponsors to take a chance on your event.
+Not only is this process instructive, but it will also enable you to talk knowledgeably about the financials of your project when convincing sponsors to take a chance on your event.

 Know What You're Offering